shanjcu/web-framework/docs/jcu-customisations/header.md

 ## Examples

 {% callout info %}
-**Heads up!** The examples are defined using the ARIA role of `banner`.
-If using this accessibility role, ensure that your header is including site-oriented content such as a logo and site-specific search tool.
-Consider adjusting the role if the content in your Header contain page-specific information.
+**Heads up!** The examples are defined using the `<header>` element which implies the ARIA role of `banner`.
+Consider adjusting the element to `<div>` or otherwise if you want the display of a Header but want to avoid the semantics imposed.
 {% endcallout %}

 ### Standard